UCLA FAQ: Information for Faculty

 If an individual tests positive for COVID-19, all the people who have been in close contact with that person need to self-quarantine for 14 days from the date of contact, even if they don't have any symptoms of being ill.

-Please notify UCLA Preventive Medicine at (310) 267-3300 immediately.
+Please notify UCLA Infectious Diseases Hotline at (310) 267-3300 immediately.
 They will ask you for information to help them identify possible close contacts on campus who may have been exposed so they can respond appropriately.